About Natural Capital

 Dr Dorothy Maxwell

 Dorothy has been working for 20 years in sustainability with businesses, government and NGOs in Ireland, EU, Asia Pacific and the USA.
 An alumnus of UCD and Imperial College London, she has a PhD in Environmental Science and MSc in Environmental Economics & Law.
 She started her career as an environmental professional with Accenture, Enterprise Ireland and became Ireland’s environmental policy representative to the European Commission and United Nations Environment Programme.
-Moving to the UK she became Director of the UK Department of the Environment, Food and Rural Affairs (DEFRA) Sustainable Products and Green Economy programmes, Special Advisor to The Prince of Wales' International Sustainability Unit and founding Executive Director of the Natural Capital Coalition (2014-16).
+Moving overseas, she became Director of the UK Department of the Environment, Food and Rural Affairs (DEFRA) Sustainable Products and Green Economy programmes, Special Advisor to The Prince of Wales' International Sustainability Unit and founding Executive Director of the Natural Capital Coalition (2014-16).
+She has worked in business as Director of Sustainability with Walmart, House of Fraser and currently Brown Thomas Group.
+She is author of Valuing Natural Capital, Future Proofing Business and Finance.

 Dr John O'Neill